-Customer access is limited to the reception and retail sales area.
-Customer circulation into the proposed establishment includes entering the licensed premise through an entrance located on the Harbor Boulevard frontage.
-A greeter employee would verify the customer's identity and age before allowing the customer to enter the retail sales area.
-After a customer's identity and age is verified and their transaction is completed, they must leave the premise through a separate exit door on the Harbor Boulevard frontage.
+Customer access is limited to the waiting area, reception and retail sales area.
+Customer circulation into the proposed establishment includes entering the licensed premise through the entrance doors that connect directly to the waiting area.
+A greeter employee would verify the customer's identity and age before allowing the customer to enter the reception area, which is connected to the retail sales area.
+After a customer's identity and age is verified and their transaction is completed, they must leave the premise through an exit door located adjacent to Newport Boulevard.
 As further conditioned, a security guard would monitor the area at all times to ensure that customers are following regulations.

 All other areas of the premises would be accessible only to employees with the proper security credentials.
-Employees would enter and exit through the employee-only access-controlled door that connects to the interior corridor.
+Employees would enter and exit through either the main entrance or a limited-access door accessible through a limited access gated courtyard.